-Forensic community services encompass a number of different teams who provide specialist mental health support for service users leaving secure care and have been discharged from secure care via our SCFT Team.
-Through our Criminal Justice Liaison and Diversion Teams we also provide assessment for people who are experiencing mental health issues or other vulnerabilities and have come into contact with the Criminal Justice system.
+Forensic community services encompass a number of different teams who provide specialist mental health support for service users leaving secure care and have been discharged from secure care via our Specialist Community Forensic Team (SCFT) Team.
+Through our Criminal Justice Liaison and Diversion Teams, we also provide assessment for people who are experiencing mental health issues or other vulnerabilities and have come into contact with the Criminal Justice system.

 They support the transition of care for service users moving out of secure settings.
-The teams engage with the service users and those involved with their care, before, during and after their move from inpatient services to the community.
-They continue to provide specialist mental health support on discharge, for as long the individual person needs it.
+The teams engage with the service users and those involved with their care, before, during, and after their move from inpatient services to the community.
+They continue to provide specialist mental health support on discharge, for as long as the person needs it.

 The teams include: